jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-By asking for examples and specific events instead of context free generalizations, you can get more information and avoid doing research on »general«, possibly not actually practiced ways of work.
+By asking for examples and specific events instead of context-free generalizations, you can get more information and avoid doing research on »general«, possibly not actually practiced ways of work.

 ![observing user’s actions after asking for a demonstration](images/ObservationDesignU3Cutting.jpg)

 ## Wrap it up

-When you covered the topics you wanted to know about and explored them sufficently it may be time to wrap up.
+When you covered the topics you wanted to know about and explored them sufficently by asking questions and observing it may be time to wrap up the research session.

 I made the experience that after 30 minutes I covered the my general questions.
 However, getting to know complex workflows takes longer.
 Same goes for getting deeper insights into (work) culture.
-As well, using observations and/or mapping tasks will need some time too.
+As well, using observations will need some time too.
 So if you go beyond a simple interview you should plan 1-2h for one research session.

-Don’t let this estimations fence you in: You will develop some intuition for the flow of the interview and how long it should take.
+Don’t let this estimations fence you in: You will develop some intuition for the flow of the reserach session and how long it should take.

 Keep in mind that the research session should be comfortable for the participant.
-If he/she looks absent, yawns etc. it is time to wrap it up.
+If he/she looks absent, yawns etc. it is probably time to wrap it up.

 Before I finish I go through my cheat sheet and see if I did cover my questions.
 I try to summarize what I learned from the participant